-Stroll across the meadows to this tranquil memorial to Magna Carta.
-Sat on a gentle slope looking out towards the Thames and flanked by venerable oak trees, the memorial is the perfect place to pause and reflect.
+Nestled in a quiet spot near the meadows and sat on a gentle slope looking out towards the Thames, today the memorial is the perfect place to pause and reflect.

-A longer walk, up through the woods on Coopers Hill, will take you to this moving memorial.
-Inscribed in the cloisters are the names of 20,456 men and women of the Allied Air Forces who lost their lives during the Second World War and have no known grave.
+Beyond the woods on Coopers Hill is this moving memorial, inscribed with the names of 20,456 men and women of the Allied Air Forces who lost their lives during the Second World War and have no known grave.